 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Considered
+Require Recommend Require for Some Consider if Submitted Consider if Consider if Consider if Not Considered

-SAT or ACT х
+SAT or ACT Х

 ACT Only

 SAT Only

 C8B Has been removed from the CDS.

 C8C Has been removed from the CDS.

 C8D In addition, does your institution use applicants' test scores for academic advising?